64dB0y/gui_calculator/CONTRIBUTING.md

 ## Contributing

 First off, thank you for considering contributing to gui_calculator.
-It's people like you that make gui_calculator such a great tool.
+Our aim to make gui_calculator look the same with windows calculator(standard)

 ### Where do I go from here?